LAB diary. One of the top leading manufacturer of soup cubes has sent us his most difficult product to challenge our tableting and wrapping line.

 First, I measure the bulk and tapped density, to calculate the Carr Index and determine powder flowability.

 Sometimes chicken based powders are poorly flowing and constant feeding of the die is possible only at an extremely reduced machine speed.
-But this should not be the case today: the Carr Index is 17,5, corresponding to a fair flowability: with the new die feeder, especially designed to handle wet products like soup cube powder, I don’t expect feeding problems.
+But this should not be the case today: the Carr Index is 17,5, corresponding to a fair flowability: with the new die feeder, especially designed to handle wet products like bouillon powder, I don’t expect feeding problems.

 Before starting, there is only one more thing to do: recalculate target weight.
 Customer requires for a 10 gr tablet, with thickness between 9.1 and 9.6 mm, but the compression tooling we have on the machine is a slightly bigger size, so we have to decide whether to make a thinner tablet or increase target weight, in order to keep the same tablet density/hardness.